Posts Tagged With: vanilla extract

 PREPARATION

 Add arrowroot and 1 tablespoon milk to small mixing bowl.
 Mix with fork until paste forms.
 Add 3 1/2 cups milk to pot.
 Cook milk on high heat until milk just starts bubbling.
-STIR FREQUENTLY.
+Stir CONSTANTLY.
 Add arrowroot paste from mixing bowl to pot and stir.
 Remove pot from burner.
 Turn heat down to low.

 (Milk burns quickly.
 Anybody who comes by and sees you intent on boiling milk will say, “Careful, milk burns in a hurry!
 They cannot help it.
 It’s inevitable as falling asleep in the back row at a lecture for theoretical economics.)